 LinkedIn is popular with career-focused professionals, consultants and business owners.

-Twitter is popular with young urban professionals and people who like their news up to the minute.
+X is popular with the media, consultants, celebrities, POTUS, thought leaders and people who like their news up to the minute.

 X is a micro blogging social network, known for its open access to content.
-The main aim of Twitter is to share information fast in real time.
-Individual posts, or “tweets”, are limited to 140 characters, or about the length of a text message.
-Twitter has a demographic that includes urban and rural professionals, mostly under 40, with a post high school education and an aspirational middle class income.
+The main aim of X is to share information fast in real time. .
+Twitter has a demographic that includes urban and rural professionals, mostly under 40, with a post high school education and an aspirational middle-class income.
 Gender is pretty evenly split.
-If your customers are busy, tech savvy, mobile and interested in keeping ahead of the curve, then you'll find a receptive audience on Twitter.
+If your customers are busy, tech savvy, mobile and interested in keeping ahead of the curve, then you'll find a receptive audience on X.

-Instagram is popular with teenagers, travellers, foodies, artists and designers and any business that has a strong visual presence.
+Instagram is popular with bloggers, travellers, foodies, fitness and fashionistas, artists and designers and any business that has a strong visual presence.

-If your product is visual, or if you’re in the tourism, fashion, event or hospitality industry, effective use of Instagram can open doors to a whole new group of potential customers.
-The biggest challenge when it comes to using Instagram well is having plenty of opportunities to take great photos.
+If your product is visual, or if you’re in the tourism, fashion, event or the hospitality industry, effective use of Instagram can open doors to a whole new group of potential customers.
 If your business is photogenic, then you’re in with a head start, and you can join the 25 million businesses globally including many of the world leading brands and influencers that use Instagram as one of their main sources of influence.

 Pinterest is popular with fashionistas, holidaymakers, architects, artists, designers and people who love beautiful things.

 Pinterest is an online collection of pin boards, where people collect images they like and others follow them, a visual discovery network.
 Pinterest is a great opportunity for businesses and brands because it can be a portal for their products, services and content where pins link directly to their website.
 While it is smaller than the other massive social networks, with over 200 million active monthly users, it is a significant player, especially for women and millennials.